 simscape.logging.Series, and their associated

 You can also configure your model to automatically record Simscape logging data, along with the rest of the simulation data obtained from a model run, using the Simulation Data Inspector.
-Set up your model to log simulation data, either for the whole model or on a block-by-block basis, and enable data recording.
-Simulate the model, and then open the Simulation Data Inspector and view the results.
-For detailed information on how to enable data recording and how to configure and use the Simulation Data Inspector, see Simulation Data Inspector in Your Workflow (Simulink).
+This way, you can view and analyze the data while the simulation is running.
+Set up your model to log simulation data, either for the whole model or on a block-by-block basis.
+Enable data streaming by selecting the Record data in Simulation Data Inspector check box on the Simscape pane of the Configuration Parameters dialog box.
+When you simulate the model, as soon as the streamed data becomes available, the Simulation Data Inspector button in the model toolbar highlights.
+Open the Simulation Data Inspector to view the data during simulation and to compare data for different simulation runs.
+For detailed information on how to configure and use the Simulation Data Inspector, see Inspect and Analyze Simulation Results (Simulink).

-To make your model simulation and data logging compatible with the
+Computing Toolbox™ license, you can make your model simulation and data logging compatible with

 output check box on the Data Import/Export pane of the

 Configuration Parameters dialog box.
 In this case, Simscape log data will be part of the single output object instead of being stored as a

 separate workspace variable.
 For more information, see Single simulation output (Simulink).